2 min read

 Radical Candor Podcast Checklist

 1. To be perceived as credible you’re going to have authentically demonstrate both expertise and humility.
-And in order to truly demonstrate humility, you need to be flexible, curious and acknowledge the contributions of others.
+And in order truly demonstrate humility, you need to be flexible, curious and acknowledge the contributions of others.

 2. Show your work!
 Make sure you demonstrate — in a tangible way — how you came to your decision by showing your work.